-It's probably fair to say that most people aren't excited about the prospect of aging.
-Continuing living – yes.
-Dealing with the health and other concerns that accompany getting old – no. Now it's true that each passing year can present the opportunity for a new challenge, but aging also gets a large amount of bad press.
-So much in fact that some of it can be exaggerated and overblown.
-Let’s spend some time and dispel five of the most common myths about aging.
+It's probably fair to say that most people aren't excited about the prospect of aging and dealing with the health concerns that accompany getting old.
+While it's true that each passing year is an opportunity for a new challenge, aging also gets a lot of bad press — some of which is exaggerated and overblown.

 Top Aging Myths Explained

-The notion that the elderly are unable to think for themselves and constantly forgetting the most mundane things is a bad and unfair caricature.
-In reality, senility only strikes 5% of Americans, so the odds are in your favor.
-With a little prudence, a lot of age-related declines in mental function can be avoided.
+The notion that the elderly are unable to think for themselves and constantly forgetting the most mundane things is an offensive and unfair caricature.
+In reality, cognitive decline affects about five percent of Americans.
+With a little prudence, a lot of age-related decline in mental function can be avoided.

-2. I Don't Need to Change My Eating Habits
+2. I Don't Have to Change My Eating Habits

-But even if you are healthy during old age, aging itself generally alters metabolism and physiology.
-Stomach acid usually declines, thus affecting some nutrient absorption — especially B12.
-Aging also dampens the body's appetite center and it's suspected that an older palate doesn't detect those tastes that drive us to the dinner table, namely salt and sweet.
+But, even if you stay relatively healthy in old age, aging itself generally affects metabolism and physiology.
+Stomach acid usually declines, thus affecting nutrient absorption — especially vitamin B12.
+Aging also dampens appetite, and it's suspected that an older palate doesn't detect the sweet and salty flavors that bring us to the dinner table.

 Proper dental hygiene and regular cleanings are usually enough to stave off this concern.
-Brush your teeth and don't hang on to your toothbrush like it's a family heirloom.
-You should replace toothbrushes every two weeks; those with extra oral concerns, more.
+Brush your teeth, and don't hang on to your toothbrush like it's a family heirloom.
+You should replace your toothbrush every two weeks.
+If you have extra concerns, then replace it more often.

-It’s usually an overlooked item, but a healthy immune system is also important.
-What many don’t realize is that a suppressed immune system goes hand in hand with rapid progression of periodontal disease.
-A Midwestern research group found cigarette smoking was one habit that decreased immunity and sabotaged periodontitis treatment.
-Poor eating habits, stress, and other immunosuppressants can be just as damaging.
+And don't forget that a healthy immune system is also important for oral health.
+A Midwestern research group found that cigarette smoking decreases immunity and sabotages periodontitis treatment.
+Poor eating habits, stress, and other immunosuppressants are just as damaging.

-4. The Consequences of Aging Can't Be Managed Through Lifestyle Changes
+4. The Effects of Aging Can't Be Managed Through Lifestyle Changes

-It only takes 20 minutes after quitting for blood pressure, body temperature, and pulse to return to normal.
+It only takes 20 minutes after quitting smoking for blood pressure, body temperature, and pulse to return to normal.
 Eight hours after that, blood oxygen levels rise.
 After a day, heart attack chances dramatically decrease.
-In just five years after smoking cessation, the risk of lung cancer falls to about half, and in an additional five more years lung cancer risk almost parallels that of a non-smoker.
-These changes occur no matter what age one is when the stop smoking.
+In just five years, the risk of lung cancer falls to about half.
+After five more years, lung cancer risk almost parallels that of a non-smoker.
+These changes occur regardless of age.

-A regular exercise routine not only decreases the risk of chronic disease later in life, but it may also prevent early death.
+A regular exercise routine decreases the risk of chronic disease later in life, and it may also prevent early death.
 Those who begin exercising later in life can slow or even reverse organ deterioration.
 On top of that, when the elderly exercise, their heart is stronger, muscles are more fit and flexible, mood is enhanced, and falls and fractures are less frequent.
-Make no mistake, exercise can offer much to improve your quality of life.
+The bottom line is that exercise can improve your quality of life significantly.

 5. Old Age Means Constant Sickness

-As we age, our physiology changes and these changes can lead to poor health if not addressed.
-But old age doesn't have to mean feeling sick and tired; in fact, it doesn’t even have to mean being sick and tired.
+Old age doesn't have to mean feeling sick and tired.
 An important part of staying well into the older years is keeping your immune system running smoothly.

 Aging is generally associated with suppressed immunity and, consequently, more infections of the respiratory tract.
-A John Hopkins' professor, however, found that when an independent and healthy elderly person was fed nutritional supplements for a year, their immunity noticeably improved.
+One study, however, found that when an independent and healthy elderly person was fed nutritional supplements for a year, their immunity improved.
 Those individuals who supplemented had far fewer infections and took less frequent doses of antibiotics.
-It should be noted that these effects were achieved with a moderate amount of nutrients, as megadoses of some vitamins can actually cause adverse effects on immunity.
+These effects were achieved with just a moderate amount of nutrients.

-You can avoid many age-related diseases with specific, yet simple, health precautions.
+You can avoid many age-related diseases with specific, yet simple health precautions.
 There is evidence that smoking and low levels of vitamins C, E, and beta-carotene cause cataracts.
-Dr. Dean Ornish showed that a one year program of stress management, moderate exercise, smoking cessation, and a low-fat vegetarian diet may reverse coronary atherosclerosis.
-In addition, calcium and magnesium supplementation helps some people with cardiovascular health.
-Keeping blood pressure under control can decrease the risk of a stroke.
+Dr. Dean Ornish showed that a one-year program of stress management, moderate exercise, smoking cessation, and a low-fat vegetarian diet might reverse coronary atherosclerosis.
+In addition, supplementing with calcium and magnesium can support cardiovascular health for some people.
+Keeping blood pressure under control decreases the risk of a stroke.

-Adult-onset diabetes is best addressed through diet, specifically reducing simple sugars, consuming a lot of fiber, and taking chromium supplements.
+Adult-onset diabetes is common and might be best addressed through diet, specifically by reducing sugar intake, increasing fiber consumption, and taking chromium supplements.
 As long as we're on the subject of diet, know that half of all types of cancer are linked to diet.
-Less fat, lots of fruits, vegetables, fiber, vitamins A, B6, C, E, zinc, and selenium all play a role in immune system support.
+Eating less fat and more fruits, vegetables, fiber, vitamins A, B6, C, E, zinc, and selenium all play a role in supporting the immune system.

 The Truth About Aging

 Aging is inevitable, but poor health is not.
-Regular exercise, nutritious foods, and a lucky roll of the genetic dice can help you age with grace and good health.
-Incorporating certain herbs and spices into your daily routine, like turmeric, can also help override genetic tendencies and enhance your overall wellbeing throughout life.
+Regular exercise, nutritious foods, and healthy habits can help you age with grace.
+Incorporating certain herbs and spices like turmeric into your daily routine can help override genetic tendencies and enhance your well-being throughout life.

-- MacFarlane GD, Herzberg MC, Wolff LF, Hardie NA.
-Refractory periodontitis associated with abnormal polymorphonuclear leukocyte phagocytosis and cigarette smoking.
-Journal of Periodontology 1992;63(11):908-13.
+- MacFarlane GD, et al. Refractory periodontitis associated with abnormal polymorphonuclear leukocyte phagocytosis and cigarette smoking.
+Journal of Periodontology.
+1992;63(11):908-13.

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 If you have a severe medical condition or health concern, see your physician.